Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Discussion

 In its current form, our simple model does not account for possible correlations between the dynamics of the three motility components (speed, orientation, and reversals).
+Indeed, at least weak correlations do exist between the components (Figure S9).
 Comparisons of simulated versus measured trajectories demonstrated that the effects of such correlations on the motility statistics are small but detectable (Figure \ref{Figure 4}C).
 The differences were most significant for the velocity-autocorrelation dynamics on a $\sim$\SI{10}{\second} timescale, and were similar to those for model-free predictions obtained by combining component-wise correlation functions under the assumption of independence.
-Discrepancies on this intermediate timescale occurred most often in fast-moving strains (CB4856, JU775, sjh2) that frequently approached the repellent boundary.
-Therefore, we suspect that the discrepancy arises from a behavior such as the escape response that has been described in \textit{C. elegans}, in which worms respond to strongly aversive stimuli by reversing and then making a sharp omega turn over the course of several seconds \cite{Culotti1978a}.
-Such a stereotyped sequence would be expected to introduce temporal correlations between speed changes, turning, and reversals that would be missed in our model with independent speed, orientation and reversal dynamics.
+Discrepancies on this intermediate timescale occurred most often in fast-moving strains that frequently approached the repellent boundary.
+Therefore, we suspect that the discrepancy arises from a stereotyped sequence, such as the escape response\cite{Culotti1978a}, that introduces temporal correlations between speed changes, turning, and reversals.

 While here we have focused on the transition to diffusive motion, some recent experiments suggest that \textit{C. elegans} might engage in superdiffusive behavior on timescales longer than \SI{100}{\s} \cite{Peliti2013, Salvador2014}.
-Superdiffusive behavior could arise from nonstationarities in motile behavior on these timescales, such as behavioral state transitions occurring on a timescale of minutes \cite{Flavell2013}.
+Superdiffusive behavior could arise from nonstationarities in motile behavior, such as the roaming/dwelling transitions on timescales of several minutes \cite{Flavell2013}.
 Another mechanism for superdiffusion is \textit{directed} motility \cite{Peliti2013} in response to external stimuli such as chemical or thermal gradients.
 In such environments, nematodes are known to use at least two distinct mechanisms for navigation \cite{Pierce-Shimomura1999,Iino2009a} and the model here could be extended by studying the dependence of motility parameters on environmental statistics.